eclipse-cyclonedds/cyclonedds/docs/dev/xtypes_relnotes.md

 ### Data Representation

-- Default data representation is XCDR1 for `@final` types without optional members to maintain backwards compatibility with DDS implementations that do not support XTypes (including Cyclone DDS versions prior to 0.9.0).
+- Default data representation is XCDR1 for `@final` types without optional members to maintain backwards compatibility with DDS implementations that do not support XTypes (including Cyclone DDS versions before 0.9.0).

     All other types require XCDR2: following 7.6.3.1.1 there is no need to support XCDR1 for interoperating with DDS implementations (ignoring those that only support XTypes 1.0 or 1.1, but not 1.2 or later).